 Abu Dhabi Fund for Development (ADFD) and Government of Turkmenistan on Wednesday signed three memoranda of understanding (MoUs) to invest in vital sectors of both countries.

-The memoranda were signed by ADFD Director-General Mohamed Saif Al Suwaidi and Chairman of the Board of the State Bank for Foreign Economic Affairs of Turkmenistan Rahimberdi Jepbarov in Abu Dhabi, the UAE’s state media reports, the Fund said in its Wednesday press release.
+The memoranda were signed by ADFD Director-General Mohamed Saif Al Suwaidi and Chairman of the Board of the State Bank for Foreign Economic Affairs of Turkmenistan Rahimberdi Jepbarov in Abu Dhabi, the Fund said in its Wednesday press release.
 Deputy Minister of Foreign Affairs of Turkmenistan Berdiniyaz Matiyev, Ambassador of the UAE to Turkmenistan Ahmed Alhay Alhameli, Ambassador of Turkmenistan to the UAE Serdarmammet Garajayev and several other officials from both sides attended the signing ceremony.

 “The memoranda of understanding reflect ADFD’s keenness to expand its investment and economic partnerships with the government of Turkmenistan,” Al Suwaidi said in the statement.
 “They also represent a quantum leap in the economic cooperation between the UAE and Turkmenistan”.